JWW127/sci-fi-api/CONTRIBUTING.md

 ## Contributing Instructions

-1. Create a branch (git checkout your-branch-name)
-2. Name your branch something that reflects the work you intend on changing
+1. Fork Repo
+2. Follow Specifications of Issue
 3. When ready submit a Pull Request

 ### Dos
 Have Fun
+Check for duplicate quotes

 ### Don'ts
-Spam
+Spam for merge
+Submit duplicate quotes